 - Preheat the oven to 400 degrees F. Line with parchment paper if needed.
-In rows add the slices of persimmon, then cranberries, then chickpeas.
-Sprinkle the chickpeas with harissa seasoning.
+Add the cranberries to one side of the pan and persimmons to the other side, making sure the fruit is not overlapping.
 Sprinkle the entire pan with ½ teaspoon of salt and ¼ teaspoon of black pepper.
 Roast for 40 minutes, flipping halfway through.

 - Make the dressing: In a small bowl mix the avocado oil, lemon juice, champagne vinegar, poppy seeds, ¼ teaspoon of Himalayan salt and ⅛ teaspoon of fresh ground pepper.
 Mix well.

-- When the chickpeas, persimmons and cranberries are cooked let cool.
+- When persimmons and cranberries finished roasting, set aside to cool.
 In a large bowl add the chickpeas, persimmon slices and cranberries.
 Add the baby kale, cucumbers and pecans.
 Add a little dressing at a time to taste.
 Toss to coat then serve.